Expert agricultural and rural land solicitors

 Renewables and diversification

 As farm businesses face increasing challenges in terms of economic stability and traditional production methods, more and more farmers are considering diversifying.
-Whether it’s tourism, hospitality, wind farms or solar our team of experts can help you understand the tax implications, the business structure and planning permission that is needed as well as guidance on the grants and funding options available.
+Whether it’s tourism, hospitality, wind farms or solar farms, our team of agricultural solicitors can help you understand the tax implications, the business structure and planning permission required.
+We also provide guidance on the grants and funding options available.

 Rights of way